 Recently, fish oil has been approved for human consumption as food supplement and as an ingredient in food.
 Several hygienic and scientific measures were employed, so as to improve the quality of fish oil, in conventional meal plants and in other commercial processes, where fish oil is a by-product (18).
-The study analysed the proficiency in yield between the three extractions methods used.
-According to (19), the oil yield obtained from fish extraction depends on temperature, pressure, type of sample, size of sample and, texture moisture content in the sample.
+According to (19), the oil yield obtained from fish extraction depends on temperature, pressure, sample type, sample size, texture and moisture content in the sample.
 The result from the extraction methods comparison, it was revealed that the soxhlet method of oil extraction gave the highest yield of 14% compared with the kiln method.
 Research has proven Soxhlet method as the best method for polar lipid extraction.
 This method can be used for the extraction of lipids and body oil triglycerides (20).
 (19) stated that oil extraction by soxhlet method is easier, cheaper and quicker to perform.

 Direct smoking method is considered as a good old traditional and economic technique for extraction of oil.
 (21) emphasised that kiln method is a simple and economical technique that ensures viable results.
 Among the kilns, gas powered kiln had the highest oil yield.
 The higher extraction yield using gas powered kiln might be due to extraction at high and consistent temperature for a longer period of time, which facilitates higher extraction of oil (21).
-In gas powered kiln, oil extraction rate was higher at initial stage that was decreased gradually with the time elapse.
+In gas powered kiln, oil extraction rate was higher at initial stage but decreased gradually over a period of time.
+The rate of extraction slows due to the higher internal mass transfer resistance after the extraction of most accessible oil.
+(19).